STScI-MIRI/whippot/README.md

   - Code for showing diffraction spikes
   - Inspiration for displaying IFU apertures

 [^1]: This logo was clearly made using an AI tool.
-If you get inspired do sketch
+If you get inspired to sketch
     a whippet wearing the JWST primary mirror like a post-surgical cone collar, I would love to use your drawing instead!
 I can even send you $20.